gunzy83/ansible-roles-archlinux/README.md

 * pacman-repo - adds a pacman repo (use as a dependecy for other roles)
 * pacserve - configures pacserve
 * reflector - configures reflector to run periodically as a service
+* makepkg - configures makepkg for the system type

 Installation
 ============